Google Ads policies

 The policies below cover content that is sometimes legally or culturally sensitive.
 Online advertising can be a powerful way to reach customers, but in sensitive areas, we also work hard to avoid showing these ads when and where they might be inappropriate.

 For that reason, we allow the promotion of the content below, but on a limited basis.
 These promotions may not show to every user in every location, and advertisers may need to meet additional requirements before their ads are eligible to run.
 Note that not all ad products, features, or networks are able to support this restricted content.
-Further details can be found in the Policy Center.
+Further details can be found in the Policy Manager.

 Default Ads Treatment